dkoehl/pmtodo/readme.md

 ### Multiple User
 The ToDo-App uses the common TYPO3 CMS Fe-User Management, every Frontend-User can use this App as his own Instance.

+### Drag and Drop File-Upload
+The files are default stored in uploads/tx_pmtodo/